 The culminating experience at the end of course is a practicum, during which participants facilitate a two-day experience for local youth in an outdoor setting.
 The practicum has a strong emphasis on designing and implementing curriculum, teaching basic outdoor skills, and facilitating initiatives and discussions with a group of participants from diverse backgrounds and experience levels.
 Through first hand teaching experience, students begin to build cultural competency as experiential educators.

 On every Outward Bound course reflection is an integral part of the learning process.
-During the Solo phase of course, students will find reprieve from the rigors of daily travel and spend a structured period of rest and reflection near the group’s base camp.
-The primary focus of this time is to reflect on personal and group goals and may include individual debriefs between students and instructors.
-On a course of this length, there will be multiple periods of reflection integrated throughout the course, which will range in length from a few hours to a half a day.
-The dedicated Solo phase will happen only once, and will last up to three days.
-Students are provided with simple food, shelter and occasional check-ins from Instructors during this unique experience.
+During the solo phase of course, participants will find reprieve from the rigors of daily travel and spend a structured period of rest and reflection near the group’s base camp.
+The primary focus of this time is to reflect on personal and group goals.
+Depending on the student age and the length of the expedition, this experience can range in length from a few hours to three days.
+Participants are provided with food, shelter and occasional check-ins from instructors during the experience.

-Yosemite National Park and the Sierra Nevada Mountain Range are famous for breathtaking views of waterfalls, massive granite domes and peaceful alpine meadows.
-Yosemite is home to some of the world’s most treasured landmarks.
-Places like El Capitan, Half Dome and Glacier Point can be seen on the horizon along with dramatic alpine scenery - peaks rising from the valley to elevations above 12,000 feet.
+Yosemite National Park and the Sierra Nevada Mountain Range are famous for breathtaking views of waterfalls, massive granite domes, and peaceful alpine meadows.
+Yosemite is home to some of the world’s most treasured landmarks; paces like El Capitan, Half Dome and Glacier Point can be seen on the horizon along with dramatic alpine peaks rising from the valley to elevations above 12,000 feet.
 With fairly stable and beautiful weather, as summer advances, temperatures tend to become more moderate, in the 70s to 80s during the day and 30s to 50s in the evening.

 Joshua Tree is famous for its high desert moonscape, where rugged mountains and desert plateaus were sculpted by wind and rain.
 Three distinct ecosystems come together to form this land of extremes: the dark, cold, star-filled nights against warm sand and boulder-filled days.
 Weather in the park is generally dry and rainfall is sparse, though unpredictable and persistent thunderstorms do sometimes occur.
 Temperatures can vary, averaging 50-80 degrees during the day to a cool 30 at night and potentially hitting 100 early or late in the season.